By Tim Lambert

 Until 1960 the area east of High Street North was still undeveloped.
 In that year the council bought the area and began building.
 Dunstable College of Further Education was built in 1961.
 The Magistrates Court was built in 1963.
 A new post office was built the same year and Queensway Hall was built in 1964.
 St Mary’s Catholic Church was also built in 1964 and Quadrant Shopping Centre followed in 1966.

 The recreation centre was built in 1975 and a new health centre was built in 1976.
-Eleanors Cross Shopping Centre was built in 1985.
-Today the population of Dunstable is 37,000.
+Eleanors Cross Shopping Centre was built in Dunstable in 1985 and Grove Theatre opened in 12007.
+In 2022 the population of Dunstable was 35,000.

 2nd Century AD A Roman town grows up at Dunstable.
 It is called Durocobrivis.